-As mentioned above, the project work provides “emerging” and “mastering” criteria for measuring a student’s progress on each of these seven dimensions.
+As mentioned above, the project provides “emerging” and “mastering” criteria for measuring a student’s progress on seven dimensions of critical thinking.

 · Criteria 4 Identifying and assessing the key assumptions – Examples

-- “Emerging” Critical Thinking – Does not identify the assumptions and ethical issues that underlie the issue, or does so *superficially
+- “Emerging” Critical Thinking – Does not identify the assumptions and ethical issues that underlie the issue, or does so only superficially.

 - “Mastering” Critical Thinking- Identifies and questions the validity of the assumptions and addresses the ethical dimensions that underlie the issue

 Examples of Critical Thinking Rubrics Based on these Criteria

 Here are some links to rubrics developed with this set of seven dimensions of critical thinking.
 First of all, you may want to see examples from the faculty at Washington State University.
 Here is the link to the table of contents.
 There are rubrics from these content faculty: Art, Education, Physics,Crops and Soils

 Another rubric using these seven criteria – General Education Critical Thinking Rubric– is in use at Northeastern Illinois University.
 This rubric provides four levels of development for each of the seven criteria.
 For example, here are the four levels for Criteria 1 – Identify, summarize the problem, question, or issue